c-trimm/moment-recur/README.md

 recurrence = myDate.recur().every(["Jan", "february"], "monthsOfYear");
 ```

-`every()` will override the last every if a measurement was not provied.
-The following line will create a reccurence for every 5 days.
+`every()` will override the last "every" if a measurement was not provided.
+The following line will create a recurrence for every 5 days.
 ```js
 recurrence  = myDate.recur().every(1).every(5).days();
 ```
-If you need to specify multiple units, pass an array to every().
+If you need to specify multiple units, pass an array to `every()`.

 ### Intervals
 moment-recur supports intervals for days, weeks, months, and years.
-Measurments may be singular or plural (ex: `day()` vs `days()`).
-Intervals *must* have a start date defined.
+Measurements may be singular or plural (ex: `day()` vs `days()`).
+Intervals **must** have a start date defined.

 ```js
 var myDate, interval;